LAP-BAND (Gastric Banding) & Adjustments

 While converting a gastric band is relatively safe in the hands of an experience surgeon such as Dr. Chang, all of the inherent risks of bariatric surgery, as well as a few additional risks specific to a revisional bariatric procedure, must be taken into account.
 While a gastric band conversion is often a very positive step forward in the battle against obesity, the risks and considerations of this procedure should and will be discussed at a consultation.

-To learn more about a conversion from gastric band to either a bypass or sleeve, please contact our office to schedule a consultation with Dr. Chang.
+To learn more about a conversion from gastric band to either a bypass or sleeve, please contact our office to schedule a consultation with Dr. Chang in either Victoria, Texas or at our Corpus Christi, Texas location.